mhergon/RealmGeoQueries/README.md

 &emsp;
 ![license](https://img.shields.io/badge/license-Apache%202.0-brightgreen.svg)

-RealmGeoQueries simplify spatial queries with [Realm.io][1].
+RealmGeoQueries simplifies spatial queries with [Realm Cocoa][1].
 In the absence of and official functions, this library provide the possibility to do proximity search.
-It's not necessary to include Geohash or other type of index in the model class and only needs latitude and longitude properties.
+It's not necessary to include Geohash or other types of indexes in the model class as it only needs latitude and longitude properties.

 ## How To Get Started